Pensions & retirement

 • The flexibility of taking only what you need means you control your income according to your plans and wishes.

-• If you die before you have used up your pension, you can nominate one or more beneficiaries who will inherit your remaining funds.
+• If you die before you have used up your pension, there are drawdown death benefits.
+You can nominate one or more beneficiaries who will inherit your remaining funds.

 Downsides of flexi-access drawdown